 What is real or reality?

 Scientists have no answer to this question “what is real?”, yet.
 Science can’t describe matter or reality in terms of a wave or particle because it is both and neither.
 Erwin Schrödinger, a Nobel Prize-winning Austrian quantum physicist, described reality in 1926: “It would depend on the taste of the observer which he now wishes to regard as real… There is certainly no criterion for reality if one does not want to say.”
-What it means in practical terms is that on some level or dimension we create our reality – at least on the mental, virtual level.
+What it means in practical terms is that on some level or dimension we create our reality – at least on the mental, virtual level either by making our own interpretations of reality and through our intentions.
 Dream on…

 In classical feng shui, the early heaven bagua or arrangement is a complementary arrangement of the eight trigrams representing an ideal, absolute, balanced and static state of things or formless void or spiritual dimension or virtual ultimate potentiality from which all things and manifestations come from.
+Virtual is a good word to describe this realm from which creativity works.
+The French philosopher Gilles Deleuze uses it to describe the field of difference and potentialities.
+Scottish philosopher John Dans Scotus, who coined the term virtual originally in the 13th century (meaning God) proposes the same thing.
+(Virtual is not the same as virtual reality – a term which was coined by Jaron Lanier in 1987.)
 Tap into this virtual dimension and start manifesting your dreams and goals.
 Read more about spiritual feng shui

 Feng shui is a physical affirmation.